Myths About Growing Older

 For instance: do you think your bones become fragile and your posture deteriorates as you age, or that age kills libido?
 Or that creativity diminishes?
 (Short answer to all of the above is ‘no’.
 Longer answer is more nuanced).
 How about this: depression, loneliness and dementia are part of the normal aging process.
 Or: aging makes you less adventurous and less open to new ideas.

 Attitude goes a long way in perceiving how we feel (and how we feel is perception, ain’t it?).
-So, let’s get with the program and ditch the myths.
+So, let’s get with the program and ditch the myths, using the links below.
 Then live long and prosper.

 Links: